James H. Davenport: Career and research

-Between school and university, Davenport worked in a government laboratory for nine months, again writing and using multiword arithmetic, but also using number theory to solve a problem in hashing, which was published.
-He was at IBM Yorktown Heights for a year, and returned to Cambridge as a Research Fellow.
+Davenport was at IBM Yorktown Heights for a year, and returned to Cambridge as a Research Fellow.
 He went to Grenoble for a year, before taking a post at the University of Bath in 1983.

 Davenport is an author of a textbook about computer algebra and of many papers.
 He has been Project Chair of the European OpenMath Project and its successor Thematic Network, with responsibilities for aligning OpenMath and MathML, producing Content Dictionaries and supervised a Reduce-based OpenMath/MathML translator, and was Treasurer of the European Mathematical Trust.
 He was Founding Editor-in-Chief of the London Mathematical Society's Journal of Computation and Mathematics.

 During Davenport's time in the British army, he once planned the defence of a bridge on exercise in West Germany.
 Commonly, he has used this as a life lesson to his students, explaining that they must analyse problems from the perspective of an attacker.